stoplightio/docs/articles/prism/runtime.md

 #### Request

 The request object on double dollar sign is a special object to help with Prism Instances.
-Anytime a request is sent through prism and a prism instance is being served, that incoming request will be parsed and set on the double dollar sign request method.
+Anytime a request is sent through Prism and a Prism instance is being served, that incoming request will be parsed and set on the double dollar sign request method.
 Double Dollar Request is defined in Prism Conductor Instances, but it won't have any affect on the Scenario Collection run.

 ##### Get / Set